The Invisible Architects

 That is the story this book tells.

-The approach is chronological and technical, but story-driven.
+The approach is chronological, story-driven, and quantitatively serious.
 Every equation earns its place by answering a question that the narrative raises.
 If a formula appears, it is because the words ran out of precision and the math picked up where they left off.
 The source material spans geomicrobiology, biogeochemistry, thermodynamics, quantum physics, and environmental science – fields that rarely share a bookshelf but that describe different views of the same system.

 Part II: The First Society introduces the earliest metabolisms, the first microbial communities, and the catastrophe that changed the atmosphere forever: the rise of oxygen.
 Here the emphasis shifts from physics to history, though the physics never leaves.